 What we like: Ultralight, comfortable, and vents well.

 What we don’t: Pricey and the magnetic chin buckle can clog with dirt.

-The original Petzl Sirocco shook up the climbing world with its lightweight yet durable construction, and soon earned the endorsement of many serious alpinists.
+The original Petzl Sirocco shook up the climbing world with its lightweight yet durable construction and soon earned the endorsement of many serious alpinists.
 The second version builds off the first, with similar fundamentals but a more traditional shape and palatable look.
-Like the Mammut Wall Rider above, the Sirocco uses a majority of expanded polypropylene (EPP), but with less polycarbonate covering and a lower-profile design, it weighs over an ounce less.
+Like the Black Diamond Vision above, the Sirocco uses a combination of expanded polypropylene (EPP) and expanded polystyrene (EPS), but with less polycarbonate covering and a lower-profile design, it weighs almost 2 ounces less.
 In fact, this helmet is so feathery light that you’ll forget it’s on your head.

 See the Petzl Sirocco Helmet